African Stock Exchanges

 6MO1YRYTD

-The current share price of Diamond Trust Bank Kenya Limited (DTK) is KES 74.50.
-DTK closed its last trading day (Thursday, April 24, 2025) at 74.50 KES per share on the Nairobi Securities Exchange (NSE).
-Diamond Trust began the year with a share price of 69.00 KES and has since gained 7.97% on that price valuation, ranking it 30th on the NSE in terms of year-to-date performance.
-Investors should, however, take caution of DTK’s recent bad performance, having lost 7% of its value in the past four weeks.
+The current share price of Diamond Trust Bank Kenya Limited (DTK) is KES 115.00.
+DTK closed its last trading day (Wednesday, December 31, 2025) at 113.25 KES per share on the Nairobi Securities Exchange (NSE), recording a 0.2% drop from its previous closing price of 113.50 KES.
+Diamond Trust began the year with a share price of 69.00 KES and has since gained 64.1% on that price valuation, ranking it 23rd on the NSE in terms of year-to-date performance.

 DateVolumeCloseChangeChange%